 The doctor acknowledged that upon reflection, the date on the medical certificate should have been the date he examined the patient and considered him unfit for work, not the date he considered the patient required additional leave from work.
 He apologised and reassured the Medical Board he would not repeat this.

 The Medical Board took into account the doctor’s honesty and self-reflection and decided to take no further action.

 It is important that doctors give proper consideration to what they are certifying when providing a medical certificate, and as always, ensure that it is supported by good record keeping.

 - The Medical Board of Australia’s Good medical practice: a code of conduct for doctors in Australia states a practitioner should only sign a document they know or reasonably believe to be true.
 In practice, this means you need to verify information presented by the patient and in some cases, it might be prudent to refuse to write a medical certificate.

-- A consultation should occur if you are writing a medical certificate or medical report for a patient as a clinical examination should take place to inform what is provided in the certificate or report.
+- A consultation should occur if you are writing a medical certificate for a patient as a conversation, and clinical examination where necessary, should take place to inform what is provided in the certificate.
 Ensure you are thorough in your notetaking and can show clinical justification for your conclusions.
 It’s important that you include all relevant information and be as accurate as possible.

 Medical certificate guidelines

 - The AMA Guidelines on Medical Certificates specify that a diagnosis does not need to be included in a medical certificate.
 The only details required are confirmation you have examined the patient and the dates you consider the patient unfit.
 Be mindful of your privacy obligations, especially if asked for confirmation from a third party.
 Any other details should be kept in the patient’s medical record.